01voyage/dwmmod/README.md

 # dwmmod
-modular and customizable status bar plugin for dwm
+simple, modular and customizable status bar plugin for dwm

+# usage
+ - `sudo make install`
+ - add `exec dwmmod` to your .xinitrc, or run it in your terminal with `dwmmod`